Skip to Content

 • ½-1 Teaspoon Flavour extract of choice (I like to use peppermint, orange or vanilla.
 Amounts will vary depending on the flavour so adjust to taste.)

-• 2 Tablespoons Soy milk (sub any plant-based milk)
+• 2 Tablespoons Soy milk (sub for any other plant-based milk)

 Instructions

-1. Line a large baking tray with baking paper and set to one side.
+1. Line a large baking tray with baking paper.

-9. Remove the dough from the fridge after the 30 minutes and divide it into 8 equal pieces***.
-Use your hands to roll each piece into a ball and flatten it to a disc that's around 1 to 1.5 inches thick.
+8. Remove the dough from the fridge and divide it into 8 equal pieces.
+Use your hands to roll each piece into a ball and flatten to discs around 1 to 1.5 inches thick.

 Recipe Notes

-• *If you can’t find self-raising flour, add 1/4 tsp baking soda and 1 tsp baking powder to plain flour.
+• *If you can’t find self-raising flour, add 1 tsp baking powder to plain flour.

-• **Make sure your gluten-free flour blend contains xanthan gum, which will help the cookies stick together.
-I use Asda’s Free From.
-Otherwise, add 1/8 teaspoon of xanthan gum to the flour.
+• Self-raising flour can be subbed 1:1 for a gluten-free self-raising flour blend.
+Make sure your blend contains xanthan gum, which will help the cookies stick together.
+Otherwise, add 1/8 teaspoon of xanthan gum separately.

 Nutrition Facts